cncf/tag-security/assessments/projects/custodian/joint-review.md

 clouds, but their manifestations differ based on their specific implementations.

-While external attackers are also possible - especially if custodian is running in a persistent node (e.g. EC2 instance running cron), or even if it is running in a docker container that pulls the latest code from the project which was compromised - a comprehensive analysis of an external attack is not covered
+While external attackers are also possible - especially if Custodian is running in a persistent node (e.g. EC2 instance running cron), or even if it is running in a docker container that pulls the latest code from the project which was compromised - a comprehensive analysis of an external attack is not covered